Clinical Pipeline

 Balanced Mechanism

-Unique profile between amphetamine and methylphenidate may provide effective symptom control with potentially improved side effect profile.
-For more details on the scientific foundations and mechanisms of action, visit our Discovery & Science page.
+A differentiated balanced dopamine and norepinephrine profile designed to deliver stable, all-day efficacy with potentially improved tolerability versus established stimulant classes.
+For more details on the scientific foundations and mechanisms of action, visit our Science page.

 Built-in Abuse Deterrence